 Dropshipping Tariff Risk Checker

-Not sure how exposed your dropshipping store is to the latest US-China tariff changes?
+Not sure how exposed your dropshipping store is to current US-China tariff pressure?

-This Dropshipping Tariff Risk Checker helps you quickly assess how vulnerable your current setup is based on where your customers are, how dependent you are on China-based suppliers, how much margin room you have, and how much you have already adapted.
+This Dropshipping Tariff Risk Checker helps you get a quick read on your setup based on where your customers are, how much you rely on China-based suppliers, how much margin room you have, and what you have already changed.

 Answer the four quick questions below to get your tariff risk result: